USC3DLAB/LEO_Interface/README.md

 ***********************************************************************************************************************

+*Suggestion:

-*Suggestion: use Anaconda to manage python package.
-See: https://www.anaconda.com/download*
+*Use Anaconda to manage python packages, please see: https://www.anaconda.com/download*

 *Learn more about venv, please see: https://docs.python.org/3/library/venv.html*